tunnell/wax/docs/installation.rst

 Installation
 ============

-Every attempt is made to make `cito` as portable as possible and install in a wide range of environments.
+Every attempt is made to make wax` as portable as possible and install in a wide range of environments.
 However, installation instructions are given for Ubuntu 12 LTS.